simon-hrabec/Algolab-2020/problems/Week 01 - Even Pairs/README.md

 # Even Pairs - solution
-First week is just practice round that does not contain any complicated problems, it does not require any libraries (CGAL/Boost) not fancy algorithms.
+First week is just practice round that does not contain any complicated problems, it does not require any libraries (CGAL/Boost) nor fancy algorithms.
 Only few lines of code.
 - Prefix sums oddness/evenness
 - Combining the prefix sums